DynamicCode1/c-assignment/README.md

   •	0,1,4,9,25,36,49,64,81………………………………………..n
   •	1,2,5,10, 25, 37,50,64,82………………………………………n
 18. Write a program to calculate nm  problem.
-19. Write a program to calculate factorial of any given number.
+19.	~~Write a program to calculate factorial of any given number.~~ Same as 5
 20. Write a program to print all even and odd numbers starting from 0 to 100.
-21. Write a program to calculate sum of even and odd numbers starting from 0-100.
+21.~~Write a program to calculate sum of even and odd numbers starting from 0-100.~~ Same as 7
 22. Write a program to print factorial of number starting from 0 to n.
 23. Write a program to print and also calculate sum of all prime number staring from 0 to 100.
 24. Write a program to count number of digits in a given integer.